Pierrek93/syndictools/README.md

 # Budgetize
- This is my website to make budget for co-ownerships
+ This website provides tools to simplify and streamline co-ownership management.